Understanding the Distributorship Agreement

 Q:How can I reduce the risk of my Buyer circumventing me and dealing with the Supplier directly?

-A: Include non-circumvention terms in Contract.
+A: Include non-circumvention terms in the Distributor Agreement.

 Q: How do I know who is responsible for the shipment and when risk transfers?

-A: Include risk transfer terms in Contract.
+A: Include risk transfer terms in the Distributor Agreement.

 Q: Who will pay for customs duties, etc.?